A Quick Starter Guide To Understanding The Juno Chain And Using Osmosis LP Pools

 Juno and CosmWasm

 How do CosmWasm and Juno tie together?
 Juno offers the first public and permissionless network for interoperable smart contract deployment.
 This is done through a highly scalable and secure base layer utilizing the robust CosmWasm smart contract framework.
-With both the technologies combined, Juno can offer independent projects the option to deploy permissionless DApps and contracts.
+With both technologies combined, Juno can offer independent projects the option to deploy permissionless DApps and contracts.
 Furthermore, they also can communicate natively over IBC (Inter Blockchain Communication) with any network that supports the IBC protocol.

 - ✅ Circulating Supply: 33.036.534 $JUNO